Overview

 Utilize previous game-play to set an objective for your skill development in Scrimmages at PlayVS.

-Use PlayVS Discord channel to connect with schools across your state and the nation.
-Scrimmages against other schools allow teams to simulate match days.
-After a game finishes up circle back and do a brief breakdown.
-Then decide whether to continue practicing your objective or to move to a new skill or strategy.
+Coaches can also use the PlayVS Discord server to connect with schools across the country.
+Scrimmaging against other schools allows teams to simulate and better prepare for match days.
+After a game finishes up, circle back and do a brief breakdown.
+Then, decide whether to continue practicing your objective or to move to a new skill or strategy.

 Cool Down

-After the fun game, players should complete the cool down with a stretch.
+Players should complete the cool-down with stretching.
 Like traditional sports, this helps prevent injury and helps close out the practice.

-Example of cool down stretches: 1HP Post Practice Stretch, GamerDoc Cool Down
+Examples of cool-down stretches: 1HP Post Practice Stretch, GamerDoc Cool Down

 Books